 Drive through any neighborhood in America and you’ll see a variety of residential roofing.
 They appear to be a simple covering on top of wood planks, but the components of residential roofing are much more complex.

 - Shingles – Asphalt shingles are the most commonly used residential roofing products in the market.
 There are also clay, tile, concrete, metal, and wood shingles available depending on your geographic area and personal preference.

-- Underlayment – Underneath the shingles is a water-resistant layer known as the underlayment.
+- Underlayment – Underlayment is a water-resistant layer under the shingles.